 Most summary judgments are granted in favor of defendants, who may obtain a summary judgment by proving as a matter of law all elements of an affirmative defense, by disproving as a matter of law an essential component of the plaintiff’s claim, or by alleging that the plaintiff lacks evidence to support a critical element of its claim.

 Summary reversals would follow as attempts by the non-prevailing party below to point the appellate court’s attention to a disputed material fact in issue, which makes summary judgment inappropriate and requires a final determination by a judge or a jury.
 See Texas Rule of Civil Procedure 166a.

 Temporary injunctions, granted in the middle of proceedings to prevent irreparable harm from occurring, have the greatest incidents of reversal.
 The reason for the relatively high reversal rate may be that lawyers generally appeal from temporary injunctions only when the grounds for reversal are compelling and success is likely.

 The Law Offices of Kretzer & Volderbing P.C.
 Can Help You in the Texas Civil Appeals Process

 When you are trying to figure out how to navigate the appeals process, you will need lawyers with specific experience with appeals and reversals in Texas and who have the right knowledge and resources to help you.
-Contact attorneys Seth Kretzer and James Volberding today through our website or by phone at 713-775-3050 to discuss your concerns.
+Contact attorney Seth Kretzer today through our website or by phone at 713-775-3050 to discuss your concerns.